frc3512/Robot-2013/LiveGrapherHost/graphhost_impl/graphhost.md

 The body of each response contains the following fields:
 * The ASCII character 'd', the type of response.
 * The fifteen byte ASCII string describing the dataset to which the data point belongs.
-* A 32-bit, IEEE floating point numbers representing the X component of the data points position as specified in the call to GraphHost_graphData.
+* A 32-bit, IEEE floating point number representing the X component of the data points position as specified in the call to GraphHost_graphData.
-* A 32-bit, IEEE floating point numbers representing the Y component of the data points position as specified in the call to GraphHost_graphData.
+* A 32-bit, IEEE floating point number representing the Y component of the data points position as specified in the call to GraphHost_graphData.

 ### Stop Sending Data ('d') ###